Your cookie preferences

 The total number of UK first-time buyers by year

-A breakdown of the total number of recent first-time buyers in England by year
+Line graph showing the total number of recent first-time buyers in England by year (2012-23)

 Statistics for the average first-time buyer age UK

-The latest first-time buyers statistics show that people aged between 25-34 make up the largest portion of the market.
-With around 438,000 first-time buyers in this age category, 25-34-year-olds are responsible for more than half (51%) of first-time home purchases in England.
+The latest demographics of first-time home buyers in the UK show that people aged between 25-34 make up the largest portion of the market.
+With around 521,000 first-time buyers in this age category, 25-34-year-olds are responsible for three in five (60%) first-time home purchases in England.

-A breakdown of English first-time buyer statistics by age group in 2021-22"
+Donut chart showing the proportion of English first-time buyers by age group in 2022-23

 Which age group makes up the highest percentage of UK first-time homeowners?

-A breakdown of the average age of English first-time buyers by year
+A breakdown of the average age of English first-time home buyers by year (2012-23)

 What is the average age to buy a house in the UK as a first-time buyer?